 2. Normal Phase Chromatography

-The stationary phase in normal phase chromatography is polar, such as silica gel, while the mobile phase is rather nonpolar.
+The stationary phase in normal phase chromatography is polar, such as silica gel, while the mobile phase is rather nonpolar (like hexane or ethyl acetate).
 This method is especially useful for separating polar substances like organic molecules and natural products.
+Separation occurs because more polar analytes retain longer on the polar hydrophilic surface of the silica.

 3. Reverse Phase Chromatography

-In contrast to normal phase chromatography, reverse phase chromatography uses a nonpolar stationary phase, commonly a hydrophobic substance such as C18-bonded silica, while the mobile phase is polar.
+In contrast to normal phase chromatography, reverse phase chromatography uses a nonpolar stationary phase, commonly a hydrophobic substance such as C₁₈-bonded silica, while the mobile phase is polar (such as water, methanol, or acetonitrile).
 It is frequently used to separate nonpolar or less polar substances, such as hydrophobic proteins or medicines.
+It is currently the most widely utilized mode due to its incredible versatility and predictable elution behaviors.

 4. HPLC (High-Performance Liquid Chromatography)

-HPLC (High-Performance Liquid Chromatography) is a versatile technology that combines liquid chromatography with high-pressure pumps, sophisticated detectors, and automation. .
+HPLC (High-Performance Liquid Chromatography) is a versatile technology that combines liquid chromatography with high-pressure pumps, sophisticated detectors, and automation.
 It can be adapted to various separation modes, including normal phase, reverse phase, ion exchange, and size exclusion, making it suitable for a wide range of applications, from pharmaceutical analysis to environmental monitoring.
+Because the stationary phase particle size is extremely small (typically 1.7–5 μm), these systems operate under massive backpressures up to 400 bar or higher to deliver unmatched resolution and quantitative precision.

 5. Ion Exchange Chromatography

-Compounds are separated via ion exchange chromatography based on their charge.
+Compounds are separated via ion exchange chromatography based on their net charge.
 The stationary phase in this ion chromatography method is made up of ion-exchange resin beads with either positively charged (cation exchange) or negatively charged (anion exchange) functional groups.
 This method is useful for separating ions, amino acids, and proteins.
+By slowly altering the pH or ionic strength (salt concentration) of the mobile phase, you can selectively elute target proteins one by one.

 6. Size Exclusion Chromatography (SEC)

 Size exclusion chromatography, commonly known as gel filtration or gel permeation chromatography, is a technique used to separate molecules depending on their size or molecular weight.
-Larger molecules move faster in the column, while smaller molecules are held.
-SEC is frequently used to purify and analyze proteins, polymers, and biomolecules.
+Larger molecules move faster in the column because they are too big to enter the porous matrix pores, while smaller molecules penetrate deep into the pores and are held back.
+SEC is frequently used to purify and analyze proteins, polymers, and biomolecules because it requires no harsh chemical binding, keeping delicate biological samples intact.

 7. Affinity Chromatography